-(tcp-service-unregister! port-number-or-settings) [procedure] The procedure tcp-service-register! sets up a socket to accept network connection requests from clients and creates a "service" thread which processes the incoming connections.
+The procedure tcp-service-register! sets up a socket to accept network connection requests from clients and creates a "service" thread which processes the incoming connections.
+The parameter port-number-or-address-or-settings has the same meaning as for the procedure open-tcp-server.

 For each connection established the service thread creates a "handler" thread which executes a call to the procedure thunk with no argument.
 The handler thread's current input-port and current output-port are both set to the tcp-client-port created for the connection.
 There is no need for the thunk to close the tcp-client-port, as this is done by the handler thread when the thunk returns normally.

-The procedure tcp-service-unregister! terminates the service thread which was registered by tcp-service-register! with the same port-number-or-settings (if a service thread is still registered).
-The procedure tcp-service-register! implicitly calls tcp-service-unregister! before registering the new service thread.
+The procedure tcp-service-unregister! terminates the service thread which was registered by tcp-service-register! with the same network interface and port number (if a service thread is still registered).
+The procedure tcp-serviceregister! implicitly calls tcp-service-unregister! before registering the new service thread.